dagraham/etm-dgraham/README.md

 Type character: **!**

 An inbox item can be regarded as a task that is always due on the current date.
 E.g., you have created an event to remind you of a lunch meeting but need to confirm the time.
-Just record it using **!** instead of **\*** and the entry  will appear highlighted in the agenda view on the current date until you confirm the starting time.
+Just record it using **!** instead of **\*** and the entry  will appear highlighted in the agenda view on the current date until you confirm the scheduled time.

 Corresponds to VTODO in the vcalendar specification.